HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 # Configuring HCL Volt MX Foundry for integration with HCL Digital Experience

-This topic provides information on how to configure Ingress for HCL Digital Experience (DX) for integration with HCL Volt MX Foundry.
+This how-to guide provides instructions to configure the Access Layer for HCL Digital Experience (DX) to integrate with HCL Volt MX Foundry.

-### Prerequisite
-Install HCL Digital Experience (DX).
-For more information, see [Deploying DX](../../../../deployment/index.md#deploying-dx).

 ## Access Layer for HCL DX and MX